sparkd/mp-financial-interests/README.md

 This data has been extracted from the UK House of Commons Register of Members' Financial Interests http://www.publications.parliament.uk/pa/cm/cmregmem/contents1415.htm

 The focus of the data extraction is to retrieve the *value* of each interest.
-As a result, some of the information describing the interests has been discarded.
+As a result, some information for the interests have been discarded.

 It also means some interest categories that do not provide a numeric valuation have been excluded.
 These are:
 * 8 - Land and property